greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/dsa_1_1.md

 ---
 title: EU Illegal Content Report Form
-description: "Use this form to report content that you believe is illegal in the European Union.
-This form is intended for individuals claiming legal rights in the EU, as well as individuals or entities designated as trusted flaggers pursuant to the EU Digital Services Act (DSA)"
+description: Use this form to report content that you believe is illegal in the European Union.
+This form is intended for individuals claiming legal rights in the EU, as well as individuals or entities designated as trusted flaggers pursuant to the EU Digital Services Act (DSA)
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/dsa_1_1/
+linkTitle: EU Illegal Content Report Form
+type: docs
 ---

 <div class="row my-5 5align-items-start">